Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Introduction

-The protocol is quantified by the fidelity between the original state prepared in the future and the decoded state in the past.
-Furthermore, the decoding fidelity depends on the success probability of time travel throught a PCTC.
-Nevertheless, this success probability depends on the strength of QIS, characterized by the decay of the average value of the OTOC.
-Therefore, sufficiently strong scrambling dynamics guarantees that the original information to be perfectly decoded (with unity fidelity).
-Finally, we demonstrate our decoding protocol using a four-qubit quantum circuit and then implement it on Quantinuum H1-1 trapped-ion quantum processor~\cite{Quantinuum}.
+The protocol is quantified by the fidelity between the original prepared state and the decoded state.
+This decoding fidelity relies on the success probability of ``time travel'' through a PCTC, which in turn depends on the strength of QIS (characterized by the decay of the average value of the OTOC).
+Consequently, if the scrambling dynamics are sufficiently strong, the original information can be perfectly decoded (with unity fidelity).
+Finally, we demonstrate our decoding protocol using a four-qubit quantum circuit and then implement it on both Quantinuum~\cite{Quantinuum} and IBM quantum (IBMQ)~\cite{IBMQ,Qiskit} processors.